-- 3.337.
+3.331318.
 The regulatory body should review and assess the on-site emergency arrangements developed by the authorized party to verify compliance with its requirements.
-This review and assessment should ensure that on-site emergency arrangements provide, to the extent practicable, assurance of an effective response to a full range of postulated nuclear or radiological emergencies, including those of very low probability [21]. - 3.338.
-The review and assessment should consider but it is not limited to, that of the on-site emergency arrangements: - Are based on a hazard assessment that identifies all postulated reasonably foreseeable nuclear or radiological emergencies that might occur in relation to the facility or activity, including those of very low probability [21]; - Include emergency arrangements for managing the on-site emergency response and for coordination with off-site response;
+This review and assessment should ensure that on-site emergency arrangements provide, to the extent practicable, assurance of an effective response to a full range of postulated nuclear or radiological emergencies, including those of very low probability-[19] [11].

+3.332319.
+The review and assessment should consider, inter alia, that the on-site emergency arrangements: